Defining SME Investing

 Small and medium enterprises (SMEs) generally occupy the space between micro-enterprises and large corporations.
 An often ill-defined space, definitions of what constitutes an SME vary greatly across industries, governments and financial institutions.
 The most commonly accepted definitions focus on the number of people a company employs or the company’s annual revenue (turnover).
 Using these conventional categories, the companies that SEAF invests in generally employ between 20 and 250 people and have annual revenues of between $200,000 and $15 million; however, these ranges differ greatly for different investment vehicles, industry sectors and countries.

-For more information on an alternative methodology to categorize SMEs, which adjusts for the unique environments in which we invest, please refer to Defining SMEs: A Less Imperfect Way of Defining Small and Medium Enterprises in Developing Countries (Brookings, September, 2008), written by SEAF co-founder Tom Gibson and SEAF Executive Chairman and co-founder Hubertus van der Vaart.
+For more information on an alternative methodology to categorize SMEs, which adjusts for the unique environments in which we invest, please refer to Defining SMEs: A Less Imperfect Way of Defining Small and Medium Enterprises in Developing Countries (Brookings, September, 2008), written by SEAF co-founder Tom Gibson and SEAF CEO and co-founder Hubertus van der Vaart.

 The Missing Middle